 - Consumer-to-Consumer (C2C): When both the parties to e-commerce trading are customers – with no established marketplace – it is called C2C commerce.
 For Example: Quikr, OLX, etc.

 Once you are familiar with e-commerce and e-business, the 5th chapter based on emerging modes of business brings on the discussion on outsourcing.
 On average, 4 out of 5 top 500 companies in the world outsource their operations to India.
 Understanding the concept of ‘outsourcing’ is important as an emerging model of business, and therefore, it is a vital topic of business studies.
-Outsourcing is a process of contracting a specific business function or operations to specialised agencies.
+Outsourcing is the process of contracting a specific business function or operations to specialized agencies.
 Typically, non-core areas like software development, content writing, client communication, etc. are outsourced to a company that holds more expertise and resources.
 This enables the company to focus better on its core business and improve the bottom line.